Skip to content

 For older Embree versions we refer to this.

-OptiX Backbone (optional)
+OptiX Backend (optional)

 Rmagine supports NVIDIA OptiX versions of 7.2 or newer (experimental support for OptiX 8+).
 The OptiX-Library is installed via the GPU driver.
 The OptiX-Headers can be downloaded from GitHub.
 The Headers require a specific GPU driver and CUDA version to be installed on your system: